How to Write a "Why Columbia" Essay: 7 Tips & 5 Examples

 While the opening scene is vivid, the phrase “as the sun comes up” could be seen as cliche by some admissions committees.
 Be sure to stay away from cliches in your own writing and think of creative, original ways to express your ideas!

-For more essay examples, take a look at our database!
+For more essay examples, take a look at our database down below!

 Essay Writing Tips